DaiterGG/mass_coverart/README.md

 ## Feedback

-If you have a suggestion open an issue or write me on discord: \_daiter\_
+If you have a suggestion open an issue or write me on discord: \_daiter\_ Also if you found an album or a track that are missing on all sources, please contact about it

 ## Similar apps
 * [Mp3tag](https://www.mp3tag.de)